The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Divorce: Divorce is a complex and emotionally charged legal process that marks the end of a marital union.
 The laws provide various grounds on which a Hindu marriage can be dissolved through divorce.

 • Mutual Consent Divorce: Mutual Consent Divorce, often seen as the most amicable way to end a marriage, occurs when both spouses agree to terminate their union without placing blame on each other.
-Mandatory seperation period is 1 year as per the Hindu Marriage Act and vary according to personal laws.
+The mandatory separation period is one year, as per the Hindu Marriage Act, and varies according to personal laws.

 • Contested Divorce: Disagreements on issues such as alimony, child custody, and property division.
-Contested Divorce involves spouses who cannot reach an agreement on key issues such as alimony, child custody, property division, or other significant matters, along with one partner disagreeing for dissolution of marriage.
+Contested Divorce involves spouses who cannot reach an agreement on key issues such as alimony, child custody, property division, or other significant matters, along with one partner disagreeing on the dissolution of the marriage.

 • Adultery: If a spouse engages in sexual relations outside of marriage.